Will Singapore Economy Impact Local Property Price?

 No government in the world would want a recession to hit their country, especially with all the uncertainty out there in the world.
 What is unique to Singapore the the Additional Buyer Stamp Duty that is in placed.
 For a local to buy a second property, he has to pay an additional 12% tax and a foreigner has to pay an additional 20% tax!
 Yet with these taxes in placed, due to the uncertainty in Hong Kong political climate, more and more foreign investors are coming to Singapore, especially for properties of $3m and above.

 Assuming that a recession hits Singapore which cause the overall market to fall.
 A very simple solution by the government is to remove the ABSD to lower the burden, foreign money flow back in SG and property price remains stable.
 This is what out current scenario is.
-The only disadvantage is more more foreigners will enter Singapore property market, which the government is trying to severely limit.
+The only disadvantage is more more foreigners will enter Singapore property market driving the price back up, which the government is trying to severely limit.

 The most important rule of thumb which we wants to advocate is a buyer MUST be able to ride out the recession of 2-3 years.
 Sell your property BEFORE the recession, let it continue to construct during recession and also when rent is low and take profit AFTER recession.